smatechnologies/opcon-advanced-training/docs/Multi Instance Lab A.md

 ### Objective

-To create a Multi Instance Schedule that will trigger 6 individual scheduls to be built.
+To create a Multi Instance Schedule that will trigger 6 individual schedules to be built.

 ### Summary